wp-plugins/editorial-calendar/readme.txt

 = 0.4 =
 * We are now doing a better job arranging our tooltips and setting GMT dates correctly.
 * Fixed a problem with the post times so posts dragged with the calendar don't change their time of day.
-* Added a new dialog for creating new drafts on specific dates of the calendar.
+* Added a dialog for creating new drafts on specific dates of the calendar.

 = 0.3 =
 * Additional bug fixes and stabalizations as well as the ability to add new posts to a given date from the calendar.